Who are the right candidates for Conexus?

 Once you have been successful in the Conexus Selection Process and have signed your employment contract, the team at Conexus will start to get your adventure underway!
-We understand that every one of our nurses has a different journey to take in getting to work as a nurse in the USA, that’s why the Conexus team are on hand to guide each of our nurses through the entire Emigration Journey.
+We understand that every one of our nurses has a different journey to take in getting to work as a nurse in the USA, that’s why the Conexus team is on hand to guide each of our nurses through the entire Journey.

 How long does the contract last?